nappilil/CS385/SystemsProgramming/minishell/README.md

 ## Commands

-- `cd`: Manually implemented change directory command.
+- `cd`: implemented change directory command.
-- `exit`: Manually implemented exit command.
+- `exit`: implemented exit command.
+- `ls`: implemented list command, displays files and directories in green.
+- `find`: implemented find command.
+        - find <directory> <filename>
+        - lists path of file found in specified directory,
+        - if no path is printed then file does not exist and was not found.
 - All other commands are executed using the `exec()` function.

 ## Error Handling